ongov/Digital-Service-Standard/README.md

 ## Why it matters

-This Digital Service Standard was developed for the Ontario government to use as we design online information and transactional services for the people of Ontario.
+TThis Digital Service Standard was developed for the Ontario government to use as we design online information and transactional services for the people of Ontario.

 We believe that the best digital service is convenient, intuitive and easy to use.
 The purpose of the Digital Service Standard is to help the Ontario government deliver consistently good services online.

 The standard will help us:
 * define what good digital service looks like in Ontario
 * identify the steps we need to take to get there

 We looked near and far to develop this standard.
 It’s built on the aspirations and experiences of teams across the Ontario Public Service, as well as other jurisdictions, especially Gov.UK, USDS and 18F.

+##Contributing to the standard

+All new or redesigned information and services will eventually be required to follow the standard,before work begins.
+First, we want to test the standard, gather user feedback and improve it.

+You can share your thoughts and ideas by:

+* emailing us at digital.standard@ontario.ca
+* forking our GitHub repository

+### By email

+* Send plain text formats like text files, Word documents and Google docs
+* Do not send HTML, PDF, printed paper or handwritten notes
+* Tell us what section your suggestions apply to or if they apply to the overall document
+* Include the original text for reference and your proposed changes if you are sending text file or email
+* Use track changes or suggest mode if you are sending Word or Google documents
+* Tell us the reason for your suggestion and the benefit it will have

+### On GitHub

+*NOTE*: The develop branch is a working draft.
+The official standard is in the master branch and on Ontario.ca.

+* Use markdown to format your changes
+* Don't use HTML unless the changes you want to make are not supported in markdown (for example, headings inside a table)
+* Fork off of our develop branch and when you are done make a pull request back to develop
+* Name your branch with your first name or user name, the type of change (fix for typos, grammar edits or feature for any additions or deletions), followed by a description of your changes name/fix/my-changes OR name/feature/my-changes
+* Make one commit per change and explain the reason for your change in your commit message (not what you changed, but why)

+(Open Government Licence – Ontario)[https://www.ontario.ca/page/open-government-licence-ontario]

 ### Footnotes